HnZGaming/TorchMonitor/readme.md

 ## Default Monitors

 Following monitors come with this plugin.
+Run `git submodule update` to sync up the util library.

 - `FloatingObjectsMonitor` counts the number of "floating objects".
 - `GeoLocationMonitor` monitors which countries your players are from.